Andrew Montagu Douglas Scott

 Brigadier Claud Andrew Montagu Douglas Scott, DSO (13 July 1906 - 24 January 1971) was the first child and only son born to Lieutenant Colonel Lord Herbert Andrew Montagu Douglas Scott and Marie Josephine Edwards.
 He was a grandson of William Henry Walter Montagu Douglas Scott, 6th Duke of Buccleuch & 8th Duke of Queensberry and Louisa Montagu Douglas Scott, Duchess of Buccleuch and Queensberry, and a paternal first cousin to Princess Alice, Duchess of Gloucester.
-He was a maternal first cousin once removed to Prince William of Gloucester and Prince Richard, Duke of Gloucester, a paternal great-uncle to Sarah, Duchess of York, and a maternal second great-uncle to Princesses Beatrice and Eugenie of York.
+He was a maternal first cousin once removed to Prince William of Gloucester and Prince Richard, Duke of Gloucester, a paternal great-uncle to Sarah Ferguson, and a maternal second great-uncle to Princesses Beatrice and Eugenie of York.

 Early life and family

 As was the case with his father, Claud Andrew Montagu Douglas Scott was known most commonly by his middle name, Andrew.
 He was educated at Eton College.

 On 10 August 1929, Montagu Douglas Scott married Lady Victoria Doris Rachel "Doria" Haig (1908–1993), daughter of Field Marshal Douglas Haig, 1st Earl Haig and Dorothy Maud Vivian.
 They had two children: